MicrosoftDocs/azure-devops-docs/docs/organizations/projects/delete-project.md

 ---
 title: Delete, remove project
 titleSuffix: Azure DevOps
-ms.custom: seodec18, devx-track-azurecli
+ms.custom: seodec18, devx-track-azurecli, contperf-
-description: Delete or remove a project from Azure DevOps. ms.assetid: f8638962-1732-4600-94bb-3dc34e0ac48e ms.technology: devops-accounts ms.topic: conceptual ms.author: chcomley
+description: Delete or remove a project from your organization in Azure DevOps. ms.assetid: f8638962-1732-4600-94bb-3dc34e0ac48e ms.technology: devops-accounts ms.topic: conceptual ms.author: chcomley
 author: chcomley
 monikerRange: '<= azure-devops'
-ms.date: 07/20/2020
+ms.date: 03/09/2021
 ---

 # Delete a project

 [!INCLUDE [version-all](../../includes/version-all.md)]

-Learn how to delete a project from Azure DevOps.
-Deleting a project helps simplify navigating to projects that are only in use.
+If you have a project that's no longer valid, you can delete it from your organization in Azure DevOps.
+This action helps to simplify navigating to only those projects that are in use.

 > [!Caution]
-> Projects are permanently deleted if not restored within 28 days.
+> Projects get permanently deleted if not restored within 28 days.
 For more information on restoring projects, see [Restore a project](restore-project.md).
 If you want to access project data while the project is deleted (without [restoring it](restore-project.md)) you should [save project data](save-project-data.md).

 ## Prerequisites